elliotpark1995/Machine-Learning-Project/README.md

 3. Quantified the Models

 - Found the best score from the trained GridSearch model.
-- Made predicitons from the hypertuned model.
+- Made predictions from the hypertuned model.

 ## Findings